zubxxr/distributed-multi-autonomous-vehicle-architecture/READMES/Detailed_README.md

 - **Laptop screen**: runs terminal commands for the Zenoh Bridge, YOLOv5 server, and related processes.
 - **Center monitor**: displays the AWSIM simulation.
-- **Right monitor**: used to remotely access Host 2 and Host 3 via AnyDesk.
+- **Right monitor**: initially used to remotely access Host 2 and Host 3 via AnyDesk, while also relying on each device’s physical keyboard and mouse.
+However, this setup proved inefficient and disruptive when switching control across machines.

+To improve workflow, the software **Barrier** was installed and configured.
+It allows seamless mouse and keyboard sharing between Host 1, Host 2, and Host 3 using just one input set, significantly streamlining interaction during debugging and simulation.

 ### Host 2
 Host 2 is the laptop placed on top of the PC tower.
 It has a RTX 4050 GPU and 16 GB of RAM.
 It runs Autoware and the Zenoh Bridge independently.